hbldh/AdventOfCode/AOC2020/python/README.md

 Regex training.
 Recursive regex for part 2.
 Horribly ugly solution.

+### Day 20

+Matching

 ### Day 21

 Another set intersection and difference task.

 ### Day 22

 Recursive number games.
 Required recursion reduction through some checks.

+### Day 23

+Horrible.
+Using lists.
+Terrible performance.
+Takes ~12 days to calculate part 2...
+Should use a better data structure or find a pattern.
+Couldn't be bothered...